yogeshpv/python-intro/notes/notes.md

     return reduce(lambda total, x: total + x, L)
 ```

 And here's a `len` function.
 Note that we gave an initial value of 0.
-The default initial value is the first element of the list, which works fine for sum, but not for len.
+The default initial value is the first element of the list, which works fine for `sum`, but not for `len`.

 ```python
 def len(L):